BPS Lie algebras for totally negative 2-Calabi-Yau categories and nonabelian Hodge theory for stacks: Cuspidal polynomials of totally negative quivers

 where $\Exp_z$ and $\Exp_{z,t}$ denote the plethystic exponentials, see \cite[Section 1.5]{bozec2019counting}.
 The second equality follows from the Krull--Schmidt property of the category of representations of the quiver and the third from Galois descent for quiver representations.

 The space $H_{Q,\BoF_q}^{\cusp}$ is naturally graded by the dimension vector: $H_{Q,\BoF_q}^{\cusp}=\bigoplus_{\dd\in\BoN^{Q_0}}H_{Q,\BoF_q}^{\cusp}[\dd]$.
-There has been a growing interest in understanding this space and to find a parametrisation of cuspidal functions \cite{bozec2019counting, hennecart2021isotropic}.
+There has been a growing interest in understanding this space and to find a parametrisation of cuspidal functions \cite{bozec2019counting, hennecart2021isotropic}, in connection and analogy with the Langlands programme for smooth projective curves.
 The first step was to compute its dimension.
 We have the following result.

 \begin{theorem}[{\cite[Theorem 1.1]{bozec2019counting}}] The dimension $\dim_{\BoC} H_{Q,\BoF_q}^{\cusp}[\dd]$ is given by a polynomial with rational coefficients $C_{Q,\dd}(q)\in \BoQ[q]$. \end{theorem} Bozec and Schiffmann combinatorially defined a new family of polynomials $(C_{Q,\dd}^{\abso}(q))_{\dd\in\BoN^{Q_0}}$ from the family $(C_{Q,\dd}(q))_{\dd\in\BoN^{Q_0}}$, expected to enjoy more favourable properties: